vyos/vyos-documentation/docs/contributing/build-vyos.rst

   $ git clone -b current --single-branch https://github.com/vyos/vyos-build
   $ docker build -t vyos/vyos-build docker

-.. note: The container is automatically downloaded from Dockerhub if it is not found on your local machine when the below command is executed.
+.. note:: The container is automatically downloaded from Dockerhub if it is not found on your local machine when the below command is executed.

-.. note: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once VyOS makes the move towards Debian (10) Buster.
+.. note:: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once VyOS makes the move towards Debian (10) Buster.